December 31, Reading 1 – Esther 9, 10

 Are we speaking peace to God’s people?

-We can be encouraged in this, because Mordecai is only reflecting the better example of our King Jesus.
+We can be encouraged in this, because Mordecai is only reflecting the better (by far) example of our King Jesus.

-We are able to seek the welfare of God’s people because He has first brought us from darkness into light – God’s people saved!
+We are able to seek the welfare of God’s people because He has first sought our own welfare, bringing us from darkness into light – God’s people saved!

-We are able to speak peace to our brothers and sisters because peace was first shown to us – The Lamb slain from before the foundation of the world, slain so that we might have peace!
+We are able to speak peace to our brothers and sisters because peace was first shown to us – The Lamb slain from before the foundation of the world, cursed on a tree so that we might have peace!

 * Father God,

-As one year ends and another begins – Please mark us as a faithful people, given to Your word and the practice of it, people who pray earnestly to You.
+Please mark us as a faithful people as we see in another year turning, given to Your word and the practice of it, people who commune earnestly with You.

-Please help us be more like our King, You the Son, Jesus.
+Please help us to be more like our King Jesus.

 Amen.